 International Medical Corps is providing enhanced mental health support to the Grand Bahama community for people dealing with post-storm emotional trauma with Moore Bahamas support.

 Lend a Hand Bahamas is providing meals to students and families affected by Hurricane Dorian in downtown Nassau as part of the National Food Distribution Task Force.
 The group is providing 50,000 meals to individuals every week.
+As well, they are providing job skills training for high school students and Dorian refugees.

 Paradise Fund & The Eagles’ Wings Foundation conducted “Christmas in Paradise” fly-ins with small plans to provide holiday cheer and relief supplies to the Dorian victims of Grand Bahama and Abaco.